Tooth Abscess - How to Heal A Tooth Abscess (Dental Abscess)

 Tooth Abscess Image, Abscessed Tooth

 Modern dentistry has a theory which is not accurate.
-Dentists will claim that bacteria is the cause of tooth decay and your tooth abscess.
-That the tooth abscess is caused by the body trying to rid itself of harmful bacteria.
+Dentists will claim that bacteria is the cause of tooth decay and your dental infection.
+The abscess is caused by the body trying to rid itself of harmful bacteria.

 The same life forms that are supposed to cause tooth decay are also known to be beneficial or benign bacteria in our gut.
 These include streptococcus and lactobacillus.
 It does not make sense to say that in our intestines we need these bacteria, but that in our mouth, these bacteria cause decay.